About the Program

 Request for Applications

 The USC School of Medicine Research Center for Transforming Health is pleased to announce the 2018-2019 call for applications for its Emerging Physician Scientist Faculty Fellowship.
-The program will support applications across the translational spectrum - from basic science to population health - including patient-centered and community-engaged applications.
+The program supports applications across the translational spectrum - from basic science to population health - including patient-centered and community-engaged applications.

 Priority will be given to interdisciplinary projects with and/or those intended to reduce health disparities.
 Collaboration with PhD colleagues, while not required, will be prioritized and is highly recommended.
 Further details about the award, eligibility and program requirements can be found below.